 Framed Print : German bomb damage in Colchester

-Framed Photos from Mary Evans Picture Library
+Framed Photos From Mary Evans Picture Library

 German bomb damage in Colchester